tymyrddin/purple/source/docs/distribution-networks/observable-semantics/network-and-time/state-machine-transitions.md

 # State machine transitions

-Stedin's network devices move through defined operational states.
-A switchpoint is either Open or Closed.
-A breaker is Healthy, Degraded, or Unhealthy based on its mechanical operating count and contact condition.
-A protection relay is either In Service, Out of Service for Maintenance, or Disabled.
-A feeder is either Energised or De-energised.
-The transitions between these states are governed by logic and constraints, and anomalous transitions reveal compromise or malfunction.
+Network devices move through defined operational states: a switchpoint Open or Closed, a breaker Healthy, Degraded or Unhealthy, a protection relay In Service, Out of Service or Disabled, a feeder Energised or De-energised.
+Each reported state is a claim, and every claim answers to two things: the logic that governs which transitions are allowed, and an independent record of what the plant actually did.
+A transition reads as normal when it is permitted, authorised, and borne out by a physical change or a second system that saw the same thing.
+It reads as a signature of compromise or malfunction when the state moves against the rules, without a command, or without the physical world moving to match.
+The work throughout is setting the reported state against a record the reporting device does not control.

 ## Switchpoint and breaker state machines